Dreamerol/RUMMIKUB-CONSOLE-GAME/README.md

 </div>

 This project is a C++ implementation of the classic **Rummikub** game.
 It demonstrates how to use **Object-Oriented Programming (OOP)** and **dynamic data structures** to implement game logic and tile combinations.

 ---

 # 📖 Overview

+This project is a C++ implementation of the classic **Rummikub** game.
+It demonstrates how to use **Object-Oriented Programming (OOP)** and **dynamic data structures** to implement game logic and tile combinations.
 The program simulates a simplified version of Rummikub where players draw and play tiles to form valid combinations.
 It shows how real-world game logic can be modeled using programming concepts such as classes, dynamic arrays, and algorithms.

 ---